 There is no one-size-fits-all approach when it comes to blogging.
 What works for one business might not work for another.
 But we do know that some blogging practices produce better results than others for the majority of businesses.

-But remember this: the Internet is flooded with content.
+But remember this: The Internet is flooded with content.
 The only way to differentiate yourself from the rest is to ensure your content is superior to the other content available.
-To do this, it may even make sense for you to publish your blog posts less often, focusing instead on producing higher quality posts.
+To do this, it may make sense for you to publish your blog posts less often, focusing instead on producing higher quality posts.

 Did any of these blogging tips, tactics and trends surprise you?
 Let us know in the comments below.